-As the world prepares to recover from this onslaught, to restore elements of the life that was before the pandemic, we then began to think strategically about the future of the service, to anticipate what the world might look like as the virus began to dissipate, and, importantly, what our vulnerable, marginalised, ageing communities would need in the short, medium and longer term.
+In preparation for recovery from this onslaught, and to restore elements of the life that was before the pandemic, we have thought strategically about the future of the organisation, to anticipate what the world might look like as the virus begins to dissipate, and, importantly, what our vulnerable, marginalised, ageing communities would need in the short, medium and longer term.

-Finally, we at the BJF are open to liaise with anyone who wishes to join us in our endeavour to support older people during this unprecedented time.
+Finally, we at the BJF are open to liaise with anyone who wishes to join us in our endeavour to support older people on the road to a ‘new normal’.
 Please contact us at the email below should you have any comments or questions about what we are doing.

 Prof Ziv Amir, Chair, Board of Trustees, BJF